 - Researchers selected five such pre-programmed movements.
 For instance, in one of the movements, “forward reach,” the robot helps patients extend their arms forward as if reaching for something in front of them.

-“Robots, on the other hand, can carry out the repetitive movement exercise with exactly the right movement pattern to prevent misuse,” Takahashi said.
+- “Robots, on the other hand, can carry out the repetitive movement exercise with exactly the right movement pattern to prevent misuse,”

 Losing your independence can be emotionally draining as well as physically impairing.
 We love seeing innovative new technologies that help those suffering from mobility loss.
 What interesting mobility technology are you excited about?